The History Boys (film)

-The History Boys is a 2006 British comedy-drama film adapted by Alan Bennett from his play of the same name, which won the 2005 Olivier Award for Best New Play and the 2006 Tony Award for Best Play.
+The History Boys is a 2006 British comedy-drama film adapted by Alan Bennett from his 2004 play, which won the 2005 Olivier Award for Best New Play and the 2006 Tony Award for Best Play.
 It was directed by Nicholas Hytner, who directed the original production at the Royal National Theatre in London, and features the original cast of the play.

 The school scenes were filmed in Watford in two schools, Watford Grammar School for Boys and Watford Grammar School for Girls.
 The film uses the uniform of Watford Boys.
 Locations in Elland and Halifax, West Yorkshire, are used to create the broader landscape of Sheffield in which the story is set.

+Bennett’s book Keeping On Keeping On, which consists of his diaries from 2005 to 2015 with a few other essays, contains a chapter, “The History Boys, Film Diary”, in which Bennett records his experiences and reflections during, and shortly after, the making of the film.
+This diary starts on 14 July 2005 and continues with entries every few days up to 24 August, followed by the final entry on 1 November 2005.

 Plot

 In a boys' grammar school in Sheffield in 1983, students Crowther, Posner, Dakin, Timms, Akthar, Lockwood, Scripps, and Rudge have recently obtained the school's highest-ever A-Level scores and are hoping to enter Oxford or Cambridge, by taking a seventh-term entrance exam in History.
 The General Studies teacher, known to staff and boys alike by his nickname "Hector", is much beloved, and works alongside their deputy head and regular History teacher, Mrs Lintott.
 The Headmaster, known by all as "Felix", appoints a temporary teacher, Tom Irwin, to help the boys.
 Irwin states that he was at Jesus College, Oxford, when interviewed by the Headmaster.
-Prior to the entrance examinations, he says to Dakin that he was at Corpus (Corpus Christi College).
+Before the entrance examinations, he says to Dakin that he was at Corpus (Corpus Christi College).
 Dakin discovers on his interview day at Oxford that Irwin did not attend.
 Irwin is only a little older than his students but proves to be a bold and demanding teacher, and particularly difficult to impress.

 As part of their General Studies, the class acts out scenes from romantic films and literature.
-At the conclusion of each class, Hector offers a lift to one of the students on his motorbike and it is generally known (and initially dismissed as a joke) that he touches them inappropriately on the ride.
+After each class, Hector offers a lift to one of the students on his motorbike and it is generally known (and initially dismissed as a joke) that he touches them inappropriately on the ride.
 The only one he never takes along is Posner, a slight Jewish boy, who doesn't hide his infatuation with Dakin.
 Dakin, who characterises himself as an aspiring lecher, is currently pursuing an affair with the headmaster's secretary, Fiona.
 He is not displeased by Posner's attention, but finds himself increasingly interested in Irwin.
 Gradually, Dakin's quest to impress Irwin on an intellectual level evolves into a flirtatious, potentially sexual pursuit of his young teacher, who is visibly attracted to Dakin.
-Meanwhile, Hector's indiscretions are shockingly revealed and Felix instructs him to "retire early".
+Meanwhile, Hector's indiscretions are shockingly revealed, and Felix instructs him to "retire early".